 All departments provide printed information to the public.
 Some departments reported that they provided printed materials in alternative formats upon request.
-One department reported including pictures of people with disabilities in their printed materials.
+One department reported including pictures of people with disabilities in their printed materials, as recommended by the ADA.
 Most departments reported that they provide materials in easy to understand language for people with learning disabilities.